vuminhtue/SMU_Research_Computing_with_M3/_episodes/06-interactive.md

 srun: error: Unable to allocate resources: Access/permission denied
 ```

 For some jobs, you might want to get a GPU, or perhaps two GPUs.
 For such requests, the `srun` command needs to specify the number of GPUs (one or two) and the queue of GPUs.
-For example, let's request a NVIDIA Tesla P100
+For example, let's request a NVIDIA Tesla V100

 ~~~
-srun -p gpgpu-1 --gres=gpu:1 -n 1 -c 10 --mem=25G -t 1-00:00:0 --pty $SHELL
+srun -A CFAllocation -p gpg-dev --gres=gpu:1 -n 1 -c 10 --mem=25G -t 1-00:00:0 --pty $SHELL
 ~~~
 {: .bash}

-Here we asked the scheduler to allocate 1 node with 25G memory in partition gpgpu-1 (the partition with P100 GPU) and asked for 1 GPU for that node (--gres=gpu:1) with the walltime of 1 hour.
+Here we asked the scheduler to allocate 1 node with 25G memory in partition gpgpu-1 (the partition with V100 GPU) and asked for 1 GPU for that node (--gres=gpu:1) with the walltime of 1 hour.

 If the scheduler receives a request it cannot satisfy, it will complain and not assign you to a compute node (you will stay on the login node).
 For example, if you ask for a node with 2.5TB of memory.

 It is possible to ask for several compute nodes at a time, for example `-n 4` will give you 4 compute nodes.
 This will give you more nodes to run your parallel jobs.

-It is very important to remember that you shouldn't run computations on the login node, because the login node is shared between everyone who logs into m2, so your computations will interfere with other people's login processes.
+It is very important to remember that you shouldn't run computations on the login node, because the login node is shared between everyone who logs into M3, so your computations will interfere with other people's login processes.
 However, once you are on a compute node, you can run some computations, because each user gets their own CPUs and RAM so there is no interference.
 If you are on the login node, let's get on the compute node:

-We have a lot of software installed on M2, but most of it is organized into *modules*, which need to be loaded.
-For example, we have many versions of Matlab installed on M2, but if you type
+We have a lot of software installed on M3, but most of it is organized into *modules*, which need to be loaded.
+For example, we have many versions of Matlab installed on M3, but if you type

 ~~~
 matlab